bshall/ZeroSpeech/README.md

 # VQ-VAE for Acoustic Unit Discovery and Voice Conversion

-Train and evaluate models for the ZeroSpeech challenges.
+Train and evaluate VQ-VAE models for the [ZeroSpeech challenges](https://zerospeech.com/).
 Voice conversion samples can be found [here](https://bshall.github.io/ZeroSpeech/).
 Pretrained weights for the 2019 english and surprise models can be found [here](https://github.com/bshall/ZeroSpeech/releases/tag/v0.1).